jojje/SmoothSkip/Readme.md

 # SmoothSkip

 A filter plugin for AviSynth that finds the biggest frame difference(s) in cycles of frames and inserts new frames right before, frames picked from another clip.
-The plugin's name hints at the original purpose, removing skips/jumps/"jerkiness" from clips that were badly recorded.
+The plugin's name hints at the original purpose, removing skips / jumps / judder / "jerkiness" from clips that were badly recorded.
 See the [following][1] for a prime example.

 *This filter was heavily inspired by Tritical's [TDecimate][3] filter which does the complete opposite (cyclically removing similar frames), and as such the user interface has been modeled to be familiar.*